ucb-sejits/ctree-tutorial/3-specializers.rst

         func_def = self.get_func_def(inner_function)
         NpMapTransformer.lifted_functions.append(func_def)

-        # this the node that will substitute the old one, a function call to
+        # this is the node that will substitute the old one, a function call to
         # our new generated function without the first argument (the lambda)
         c_node = FunctionCall(SymbolRef(func_def.name), node.args[1:])
         return c_node